UoE-GanJianLab/dynamic-foraging/README.md

 Where:

 $$x(\tau)=\sum^N_{t=-N}g(t)h(t+\tau)$$

 $$E[x(\tau)]=\sum^N_{t=-N}\bar{g}(t)\bar{h}(t+\tau)$$

 $\bar{g}(t)$ is a time series with equal length to $g(t)$, where each time point equals $\bar{g(t)}$, the mean of $g(t)$.
 Same applies to $h(t)$.

+To adjust for the sudden variations in the firing rates, the interconnectivity stength for each trial is calculated using a centered 20-trial long window.
+The binned firing rates(10ms) from 1 second before the first trial initiation till the last trial initiation in the 20-trial window of the corresponding DMS and PFC cells are the $g(t)$ and $h(t)$ in the above equations.

 1. Panel A B C